StanislasDucotterd/MFoE/README.md

         "log_dir": "trained_models/"
     },
     "model_params": {
-        "convex": false, // the convex case is not covered in the paper, but still available "groupsize": 4, // corresponds to d in the paper "lamb_init": 5.0, // log of the lambda parameter "scaling": 0.01 // control the magnitude of the mu function },
+        "convex": false, // convex case not covered in the paper, but still available "groupsize": 4, // input dimension of the potentials, corresponds to d in the paper "lamb_init": 5.0, // log of the lambda parameter "scaling": 0.01 // control the magnitude of the mu function },